 At only nine years old, Keke auditioned for her first major role, and only a few years shy of 20 years later, she's still securing bags all up and through the entertainment world, and her latest endeavor may be her most versatile, yet.
 Along with starring along in Hustlers alongside Jennifer Lopez and Constance Wu the actress will also be securing a permanent place on the small screen.

-Reports reveal that our morning coffee just got a little more melanated with the latest announcement that Keke Palmer will be joining Micheal Strahan and Sara Haines as the third co-host on the Good Morning America spinoff, Strahan and Sara.
-Although the deal hasn't been finalized, insiders reveal that they are coming to an agreement, and if ABC knows what's right for them, they'll cut the check.
-The source told Deadline:
+And our morning coffee just got a little more melanated with the official announcement that Keke Palmer will be joining Micheal Strahan and Sara Haines as the third co-host on the Good Morning America spinoff, Strahan and Sara.

-Keke turns 26 this month and she hasn't wasted any time when it comes to building a legacy for herself.
+Keke is newly 26 this month and she hasn't wasted any time when it comes to building a legacy for herself.
 She may be young, but she's ready for a check; here's 4 things we can learn from Keke Palmer about bossing up:

 Versatility Is Key